-Sharilyn helps those who want to make the world, or even just their community, better.
-She enables philanthropists and their families to unearth and achieve their philanthropic goals, and supports social profit organizations to deepen their performance even through times of change and transition.
-With a 20+ year career spanning the philanthropic sector, she draws on expertise in philanthropic strategy, family engagement, organizational development, and board governance.
+Dr. Sharilyn Hale helps those who give, give well, and supports social purpose organizations to deepen their performance.
+With a 20+ year leadership career spanning the social profit sector, she draws on expertise in philanthropic strategy, family systems, organizational development, governance and research.

-Serving clients across Canada and the Caribbean, Sharilyn is an advisor with the NYC-based 21/64 Foundation to support multi-generational family philanthropy.
-She is also a governance advisor and trainer with BoardSource, and a Chartered Director (C.Dir).
+Serving clients across Canada and the Caribbean, Sharilyn is an advisor with NYC-based 21/64 to support multi-generational family philanthropy, a governance advisor and trainer with BoardSource, and a Chartered Director (C.Dir).
 Sharilyn also serves as Burgundy Asset Management Inc.’s Strategic Partner for Philanthropy.

-With a deep history and track record in the local and international philanthropic communities, she serves on the Board of the Toronto Public Library Foundation and is a leadership volunteer for the Imagine Canada accreditation program for charities in Canada – and coaches organizations to achieve these standards.
-She was a Provincial Appointee to the Ontario Trillium Foundation, which is Canada’s largest grant-making foundation; and having begun her career as a professional fundraiser, Sharilyn is Past Chair of CFRE International, the global credential which sets the standard for effective and accountable fundraising.
+Sharilyn is Vice Chair of the Toronto Public Library Foundation board, is a leadership volunteer for the Imagine Canada accreditation program for charities in Canada, and was a Provincial Appointee to the Ontario Trillium Foundation, which is Canada’s largest grant-making foundation.
+Having begun her career as a professional fundraiser, Sharilyn is Past Chair of CFRE International, the global credential ensuring effective and accountable fundraising.
 She has deep expertise in women’s philanthropy, including having created and led YWCA Toronto’s campaign for the award-winning YWCA Elm Centre providing affordable and supportive homes for women.

 She is an invited speaker and educator to professional communities around the world, and has written or co-authored numerous publications including “Giving in the Caribbean” for the Palgrave Handbook on Global Philanthropy (2015), Achieving Excellence in Fundraising (3rd ed.
 2011, Wiley), and Excellence in Fundraising in Canada (2011, Civil Sector Press).